radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

     ![An image showing ](Media/Image1.24.jpg)

-    Figure 1.
-24 : Setting Trigger Parameter (equals true)
+    Figure 10: Setting Trigger Parameter (equals true)

 7. Click OK.
 8. Click Save.
 9. When triggered, this alert displays on the Main Control Panel's Dashboard tab under Active Alerts as "ALERT: <alert_name>” and triggers a [file alert](#file-alert-settings).
 If SMTP settings are configured, [email alerts](#email-alert-settings) can be triggered as well by adding EmailAlert to the Alert Output setting (click save if you modify alert output).

 ## Email Alert Settings

 If you would like to receive email alerts, configure the SMTP settings on the Main Control Panel (associated with the leader node if deployed in a cluster) > Settings Tab > Monitoring section > Email Alerts Settings.
 If SSL is not used, StartTLS with TLS v1.3 is used.

 ![An image showing ](Media/Image1.29.jpg)

-Figure 1.
-29 : Email Alert Settings
+Figure 11: Email Alert Settings

+>[!note] To send alerts, leave the User and Password fields empty.

 These properties are saved in Zookeeper at /radiantone/v1/cluster/config/monitoring.properties

 ![An image showing ](Media/Image1.30.jpg)

-Figure 1.
-30 : Email Settings in the Monitoring.properties
+Figure 12: Email Settings in the Monitoring.properties

 These settings can be reused in log4j logging configurations by using the following properties: